Mr-Filatik/docker/redis/standalone/README.md

 # docker - redis - standalone

-Single instance of Redis with UI and metrics tracking.
+One Redis instance with two replicas with UI and metrics tracking.

 ## Using